 Best For:

-New photographers delivering 1-3 small shoots per month, professionals testing the platform before upgrading
+New photographers with one small active delivery, or professionals testing the platform before upgrading

 Upgrade Path: